Arclight12/AetherWave/README.md

 A simple and responsive music streaming web application that allows users to browse, play, and control music tracks through an intuitive and clean interface.
 This project focuses on front-end web development, basic media integration, and responsive design.

+---

 🚀 Features

-🎧 Play, pause, and navigate through embedded music tracks
+🎧 Music Controls: Play, pause, and navigate through embedded music tracks

-📱 Responsive design that adapts to different screen sizes
+📱 Responsive Design: Adapts smoothly to various screen sizes (mobile, tablet, desktop)

-🎨 Minimalist and clean UI for a smooth and distraction-free experience
+🎨 Clean UI: Minimalist user interface for distraction-free listening

-🔗 Spotify Embed Integration – Tracks are played via Spotify’s embed feature (no external APIs or SDKs used)
+🔗 Spotify Embed Integration:

+> Tracks are embedded directly from Spotify using iframe, without any SDKs or streaming APIs

+---

 🛠️ Technologies Used

-HTML – Structure and content layout

-CSS – Styling and responsiveness
+HTML: For structuring web content

+CSS: For styling and making the design responsive

-JavaScript – Basic interactivity and control logic
+JavaScript: For handling user interactions and basic control logic

+---

 👥 Developed By